un1q/oLua/README.md

  - make Lua more objective (polymorphism, inheritance, encapsulation, abstraction) with respect of lua syntax (like "self", or ":")

- - no global variables (so I can avoid so many mistakes I used to do) - only class definitions can be global
+ - no global variables (so I can avoid many mistakes I used to do) - only class definitions can be global

- - validation (since there is no static typing in lua, runtime validation is all you can get) - validation of method's arguments and result
+ - validation (since there is no static typing in lua, runtime validation is all you can get) - validation of methods' arguments and result

  - more validations (I still don't know what I mean by that)